josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/💰_who_benefits_from_cover_up.md

 ---

 ## 🏮 Footer
-*Who Benefits from Cover-Up* is a Big Picture Protocol node of the Polaris Protocol.
+*💰 Who Benefits from Cover-Up?* is a Big Picture Protocol node of the Polaris Protocol.
 It documents structural incentives for maintaining the apparatus despite known risks.

 > 📡 Cross-references: